wsgan001/MobilityAnalysis/README.md

 `pvis` – a JavaScript module for in-browser data visualization via Leaflet and Mapbox.

 The following is an overview of the modules' features.
-For thorough details please refer to the documentation.
+For thorough details please refer to the ~~documentation~~.

 ### Dependencies